cabinetoffice/node-web-template/README.md

-# Node POC Prototype
+# Node Webapp Template

 ## Overview

-The following prototype will allow us to quickly bootstrap Node projects in the future, this allows us to ensure consistency across our Node repositories.
+The following repo allows us to quickly bootstrap Node projects, using this allows us to ensure consistency across our Node repositories.
 It can be a starting point for the creation of RESTfull API ​or for the creation of web application with GDS GovUK frontend best practice.

 In the context of a web application, each page or user interface, defined by an endpoint, is devided into three components (MVC) and as a best practice the names for the model, view and controller have, when possible, the same start name of the endpoints (es. for the `/info` page we have the: `info.controller.ts` and `info.html` files if model present we will have had `info.model.ts`)